 - $30 cancellation fee will be charged for late cancellations.

 What if we would like to discontinue?

-To discontinue the tutoring, we require 2-weeks’ notice.
+To discontinue, we require 2-weeks’ notice.
 If a family does not provide the required 2-weeks’ notice, all scheduled sessions in the following 2-week period will be charged to the credit card on file.

 What is your attendance policy?

 To maintain consistency and to ensure growth for all our students, we reserve the right to release your child from his or her time slot if his/her attendance has fallen below 50% for a particular time slot in any 4-week period.
 It is the parents’ and student’s responsibility to stay aware of your attendance rate and to be conscientious about attending scheduled sessions.
-We are happy to coordinate an alternative time slot that works better for your child’s schedule, but this might mean a tutor transition.
+We are happy to coordinate an alternative time slot that works better for your child’s schedule, but this might involve a tutor transition.

 What is required for the first session?